 Resilience, Rights and Respectful Relationships

-PRIMARY

-[Green Grass] Primary School is a proud Respectful Relationships school.
+Taradale Primary School is a proud Respectful Relationships school.

 Respectful relationships education is part of the Victorian Curriculum and delivered by all Victorian government schools.
 It supports students to develop the knowledge, attitudes and skills needed for respectful relationships, and helps to build respect and equality across the entire school community.